 Conclusion

-The Berlin Blockade and Airlift were pivotal events that highlighted the growing tensions between the Soviet Union and the Western Allies during the Cold War.
-The Airlift served as a successful operation to counter the Soviet blockade and support the people of West Berlin.
-Its impact resonated beyond Berlin, shaping international alliances and deepening the divide between East and West.
-The Berlin Airlift remains an iconic chapter in history, symbolizing the resilience of the human spirit in the face of adversity.
+Vital events of the Berlin Blockade and Airlift were of the events that showed the growing tensions between the Soviet Union and the Western Allies during Cold War.
+A successful operation to counter Socialist Soviet blockade and to support the people of West Berlin, the Airlift was called.
+It would not only influence German politics, but would spread to the nation’s international impact and deepen the chasm between East and West.
+An iconic part of history the Berlin Airlift represent, how the human spirit can overcome adversity.